Dani-Devlop/Lyric-Site/README.md

 1. **Push** to the `main` branch.
 2. **GitHub Actions** triggers the `static.yml` workflow.
-3. The workflow:
-   - Checks out the repository.
-   - Configures GitHub Pages.
-   - Uploads the entire repository as an artifact.
-   - Deploys to the `gh-pages` environment.
+3. The workflow checks out the repository, configures GitHub Pages, and deploys the site.

 ### Manual Deployment